 Subcommittees shall adopt a schedule of meetings at their first meeting, and amend the schedule of meetings in order to add special meetings.
 Notification of special meetings is required as outlined in Sec.
 4.103.

-Section 17 - That Section 2.105 of the Code of Ordinances be and hereby is
+Section 17 - That Section 2.105 of the Code of Ordinances be and hereby is amended to read as follows:

 Sec.
 2.105. - Committee of the whole.